-The RubyEncoder[TM] 2.6 is a GUI application which runs on Windows, Macintosh or Linux computers depending on the version of RubyEncoder you are running, user-friendly graphic interface to our command line encoder.
+The RubyEncoderTM 3 is a GUI application which runs on Windows, Macintosh or Linux computers depending on the version of RubyEncoder you are running, user-friendly graphic interface to our command line encoder.
 It uses all the powerful features that command line encoder offers, while adding many additional useful enhancements to the encoding routine.
 User interface is easy to use and allows access to all powerful features of the encoder.
 The GUI has a multi-document interface which lets you work with multiple RubyEncoder projects at the same time.

 Despite the screenshots in this document show RubyEncoder for Mac, GUI for Windows or Linux look exactly the same and include all the same options.
-Since version 2.5 of RubyEncoder we would like to keep a single version of the user manual which is easier to maintain and quicker to update than separate versions for different OS.
-Some functions of RubyEncoder are available with use of keyboard shortcuts, we will refer to them as Control/Command+Key below is the manual, which means using Control+Key for Windows/Linux and using Command+Key for Macs.
+We would like to keep a single version of the user manual which is easier to maintain and quicker to update than separate versions for different OS.
+Some functions of RubyEncoder are available with use of keyboard shortcuts, we will refer to them as Control/Command+Key below is the manual, which means using Control+Key for Windows/ Linux and using Command+Key for Macs.